-In fact, Swift's albums have grown in total sales with every new release: Speak Now sold 1.05 million, Red 1.21 million, and 1989 hit 1.29 million.
-She would become the only act to have four different albums sell a million albums in the first week; however, she would be breaking her own record.
+In fact, Swift's first-week sales figures have grown with every new release: Speak Now sold 1.05 million, Red 1.21 million, and 1989 hit 1.29 million.
+She is now on course to become the only act to have four different albums sell a million copies in the first week - and to break her own record in the process.
 She is currently the only artist to have three albums to have hit that mark, according to record sales data tracker, Nielsen Music.
 This is all without taking into consideration the coming streaming numbers.
 Swift delayed the release of reputation on streaming platforms such as Spotify and Apple Music until one week after the physical album hit stores.

-reputation's debut week ends on November 16.
+reputation's debut week ends on the 16th of November.
 Will it earn her the record and top album of the year?
 Time will tell.

 Read These Stories Next: